Halina Babiarz Blaszczyk Poland

 Despite the danger of denunciation and the death penalty for hiding Jews, Halina and Kazimiera agreed to shelter Chanan and David.
 This time Halina and Kazimiera built the two teenagers a hiding place in the forest.
 Each day Halina would take food to Chanan and David.
 The two boys remained in the forest until the area was liberated by the Soviet army.

 Kazimiera Babiarz passed away years ago.
-Halina Babiarz Blaszczyk is in her 90s and lives in Zamosc, Poland.
+Halina Babiarz Blaszczyk died in March 2020.